How to Water Ivy Plants

 (To learn how to save yellow ivy plants, read my article, why is my ivy turning yellow?)

-Method For Watering Ivy
+My Best Method For Watering Ivy

-Water your ivy with a good soak, so that excess water trickles from the base of the pot.
+Water your ivy with a good soak so that excess water trickles from the base of the pot.

-Watering this way with a good soak, ensures that the water has infiltrated all the potting soil so that it is evenly moist and the roots can uptake the moisture they require.
+Watering this way with a good soak ensures that the water has infiltrated all the potting soil so that it is evenly moist and the roots can uptake the moisture they require.

-Watering with a good soak, so that all the potting soil is consistently moist recreates the level of soil moisture that ivy plants typically experience in their native woodland habitat.
+Watering with a good soak so that all the potting soil is consistently moist recreates the level of soil moisture that ivy plants typically experience in their native woodland habitat.

-Well Draining Potting Soil Prevents Ivy Dying of Over Watering
+Well-Draining Potting Soil Prevents Ivy Dying of Overwatering

 Ivy is hardy and adaptable so almost any good potting soil is appropriate for ivy but adding perlite ensures that the soil stays porous so that water can infiltrate properly and oxygen can reach the roots for root respiration.